prakharjadaun/100-CPP-Programs-Practice/README.md

 28. Program to find the cube of a number.
 29. Program to generate random number.
 30. Program to check if strings are anagram.
+31. Program to toggle case.
+32. Program to get number of vowels and consonant.